 Weight gain is a major cause of sleep apnea and losing weight is one of the best things you can do to ease the effects of sleep apnea.
 Unfortunately, sleep apnea makes it more difficult to lose weight by causing your metabolism to slow down.

 Sleep apnea also makes patients more susceptible to weight gain by triggering your body to retain a chemical called ghrelin, a hormone that causes you to crave carbohydrates.

 Your Sleep Dentist in Salem, OR

-Dr. Michelle Aldrich is a member of the American Academy of Sleep Medicine.
+Dr. Michelle Aldrich is a Diplomate of the American Board of Dental Sleep Medicine (ABDSM) and a member of the American Academy of Dental Sleep Medicine.
 She’s an experienced sleep dentist who features a number of effective remedies for sleep apnea.
 For example, we offer a variety of small and convenient oral appliances for patients who are unhappy with their CPAP machine.